joseph-flinn/site/frontend/posts/gen-ai-thoughts-2025-06-11.md

 I have degrees in both Computer Science and Mathematics.
-During my schooling, I studied artificial intelligence and the underlying mathematics being used (probability, statistics, linear algebra, etc) and the algorithms used (gradient decent, sigmoid function, etc).
+During my schooling, I studied artificial intelligence and the underlying mathematics being used (probability, statistics, linear algebra, etc) and the algorithms used (gradient descent, sigmoid function, etc).
 After school, I continued to study artificial intelligence and machine learning.
 I took Andrew Ng's online machine learning course that took a deep dive into the underlying linear algebra that neural networks and other machine learning algorithms use.